jdlorimer/incremental-reading/README.md

 * Control the scheduling of incremental reading cards
 * Rearrange cards in the built-in organiser

+### New to Version 3

+* The following options have been added to give more control over how text is extracted:
+  * Open the full note editor for each extraction (slow), or simply a title entry box (fast)
+  * Extract selected text as HTML (retain color and formatting) or plain text (remove all formatting)
+  * Open the source note for editing on each extraction
+* It is also now possible to control several aspects of how zooming and scrolling operate:
+  * _Zoom Step_ (the amount that magnification changes when zooming in or out)
+  * _General Zoom_ (the zoom level for the deck browser and overview screens)
+  * _Line Up/Down Step_ (the amount the page moves up or down when the Up or Down direction keys are used)
+  * _Page Up/Down Step_ (same as above, but with the Page Up and Page Down keys)
+* Both the background color and text color used for highlighting can be customized, and the main options dialog offers a list of possible colors

 ## Installation

 You will first need to have Anki installed.
 Download the relevant installer [here](http://ankisrs.net).